erwin47/alh/README.md

 In alh.cfg there is a section `RECEIVE_DLG_SETTINGS` related to it.
 In field `REC_DLG_GROUPS` may be listed groups with which ReceiveDlg will work, as with items.
 For example, `REC_DLG_GROUPS = trade_items,food` mean, that in ReceiveDlg in drop up list there will be possibility to choose `trade_items` or `food`, and get list of all units having any items belonging to the group.
 Those entities (trade_items and food) have to be defined in section `UNIT_PROPERTY_GROUPS`.

 ### TODO
-add CheckOrder_LandXXXX() -- for each monthlong order, which would set the flags and to the order checks. place those checks to the first phase, so all monthlong orders should be checked at the fist phase & represented in flags.
-That would let keeping flags updated without relaying to specific Phase of calculation.
-And then enable for users to choose a phase of calculations.
+* enable for users to choose a phase of calculations.

-fix issue with speed of turtles in the ocean
+* fix issue with speed of turtles in the ocean

-add ReceiveDlg check for type, and if its a mount -- print out free weight
+* add ReceiveDlg check for type, and if its a mount -- print out free weight

-new units not counted in production stats
+* new units not counted in production stats
+* Layout 1 failure -- figure out why.
+* supress warnings for teaching units of other faction [done]
+* stop parsing empty lines as orders [done]
+* multiple warnings on the same issue.
+Each time when land orders processing finished.[done]
+* use modified flag to control when it needs to rerun the orders.
+* add recalculate orders event for case when: 1) orders were modified and 2) focus removed from order window
+* Performance: `ResolveAlias` split to 2 new methods `AliasSkills` and `AliasGeneral`(for the rest weird aliases if they really exist)
+* Performance: `CalcWeightsAndMovement` replace by existing `unit_control::get_weights(unit, weights)` && `unit_control::get_move_state(unit)`
+* fix: clear unit selection on new region selection OR when new region is selected, it automatically "selects" a first unit, but to actually select it it needs to click somewhere and then on the unit: fix: it should be selected just by direct clicking on the unit.[done]
+* order's replacement system: instead of delete and add, there should be option to actually modify existing order
+* add ReceiveDlg amount of items in items drop-list [done]
+* move to config settings for Phase Calculation
+* move to config settings for Warehouse categories
+* caravan autogenerate movement -> should be parsed
+* unit_pane doesn't represent skills of a new unit with given skilled peasants
+* land search -- save prev input
+* warn if move ends on the water [done]
+* allowed multiple monthlong orders (not just teach)

 ## Changelog:
+### Jul 23 2020
+- Unit Pane: added possibility to filter out units in Unit Pane by items they have (supposed to helr during redistribution of items).
+Works as popup or Ctrl+G.
+- Unit Pane: receiveDlg in drop items list prints out amount of items, in drop units list units show their weight parameters also.
+- Performance: added cache for ResolveAlias & ResolveAliasItems.
+- Performance: Added cache for incoming units, recalculating lands now recalculates affection of other lands.
+- Performance: Added order rules, suggesting resolving aliasing just for specific word, according to the order.
+- Autoorders - Caravans: added automatic speed check.
+- Movement: added check for ending in the ocean.
+- Teaching: added correct behaving with students from other factions.
+- RunOrders: only if order was actually modified.
+- Region movement phase calculation: sailing bug fixed.
+- internal: fixed memory bug.
+- internal: fixed autologic bug, related to `!=`

 ### Jul 18 2020
 - Hex Description: added Ctrl+E (for Economy output), Ctrl+W (for item's flow output), Ctrl+A (for autoorders status), Ctrl+M (for move phase status).
 So now this window may represent a region description by default or any of those info.
 - Hex/Unit Description: double-click now allow to select unit, which number is printed in the line.